 Freemasonry is the oldest fraternal organization in the world.
-It is dedicated to promoting improvement in the character of its members.
-A Mason is taught to be a good citizen.
-To be of good character.
-To care for those less fortunate, and to give back to his community.
+That's right, it's a Fraternity, but not like the ones on college campuses.
+Freemasonry is dedicated to encouraging and promoting improvement in the character of its members.
+When you hear the phrase "Masonic teachings" in a movie or TV show, this refers to how a Freemason is taught to be a man of good character, a good citizen, , to care for the less fortunate, and give back to his community.

-Freemasonry traces its roots to the Middle Ages.
-It is from associations of stone masons, who built the magnificent cathedrals, castles, and monasteries of Europe that the fraternity started.
-These groups, eventually, began to accept members who were not actual working masons.
-At that time they adopted the term "Accepted" Masons, and Freemasonry was born.
+Freemasonry itself can be traced back to the Middle Ages and arose from Lodges of stone masons who built the magnificent cathedrals, castles, and monasteries of Europe.
+Eventually, these Lodges began to accept members who were not actual working stone masons and the Freemasonry as we know it was born.

 Glen Burnie Lodge No. 213, one of the newer lodges in Maryland Masonic history, was the largest in 1976 with a membership, in that year of 1,441 members.
 The Lodge began under a dispensation issued by Grand Master Charles E. Homer.
 Jr. early in 1920, and was chartered on May 10, 1921.